aufziehvogel/ansible-roles/graphite/README.md

   `graphite-api` is supported.
 - `graphite_user`: The user which should run graphite
 - `graphite_group`: The group which should run graphite
+- `graphite_api_directory`: The directory to which graphite-api should be installed
+- `graphite_api_port`: The port to which graphite-api should bind

 Example Playbook
 ----------------